peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 Introductory comments
 ~~~~~~~~~~~~~~~~~~~~~

-The parameterization of non-convective cloud processes in  is described
+The parameterization of non-convective cloud processes in |cam| is described
-in Rasch and Kristjánsson (1998) and Zhang et al. (2003).
+in :cite:`rasch98` and :cite:`zhang03`.
 The original
 formulation is introduced in Rasch and Kristjánsson (1998).
 Revisions to
 the parameterization to deal more realistically with the treatment of
 the condensation and evaporation under forcing by large scale processes